hchoi391/UV-Environment-Tracker/README.md

 Components:
 1. Sparkfun AS7331 UV Sensor Breakout Board
-2. Mbed LPC1768
-3. Raspberry Pi 4
-4. 28BYJ-48 4-Phase Stepper Motor
-5. ULN2003 Stepper Motor Driver

-# AS7331 UV Sensor
+   a.
 The UV sensor is a 3-channel AS7331 by ams-OSRAM.
 It is a low-power, low-noise UV sensor capable of reading UVA, UVB, and UVC channels and converting those radiation levels to a digital result.
 The chip has adjustable gain, conversion time, and different measurement modes.
 The chip communicates via I2C and stores a 16-bit integer as the measured value for each respective channel.

-# Mbed LPC1768
+3. Mbed LPC1768
+   a.
 The Mbed in this project was chosen to simplify the I2C communication with the AS7331.
 Additionally, it was able to control the motor using 4 digital inputs through the ULN2003 Stepper Motor Driver

-# Raspberry Pi 4
+5. Raspberry Pi 4
-Utilized for ease of setup of the F
+   a.
+7. 28BYJ-48 4-Phase Stepper Motor
+   a.
+9. ULN2003 Stepper Motor Driver
+   a.

+# Setup